 In addition to her professional work, Welt-Straus was active in the struggle for women’s suffrage in New York and a partner in forming the International Woman Suffrage Alliance founded by Carrie Chapman-Catt.
 (Jus Suffragii, 1939).
-In 1904, she participated in the first congress of the International Woman Suffrage Alliance as a member of the American delegation (Azaryahu, 1977).
-She continued to take part in the organization’s congresses and after she moved to Palestine in 1919, representing the UNION OF HEBREW WOMEN FOR EQUAL RIGHTS IN ERETZ ISRAEL at these assemblies.
+In 1904, she participated in the first congress of the International Woman Suffrage Alliance as a member of the American delegation.
+She continued to take part in the organization’s congresses after she moved to Palestine in 1919, representing the Union of Hebrew Women for Equal Rights in Erez Israel at these assemblies.

-Welt-Straus came to Palestine together with her daughter Nellie Straus when she was sixty-three years old and within two months of her arrival she was elected head of the Union of Hebrew Women, a position she filled until her death in 1938.
+Welt-Straus came to Palestine in June 1919, when she was sixty-three years old, and within two months of her arrival she was elected head of the Union of Hebrew Women, a position she filled until she left the country for Geneva after her daughter's death.
 The Union’s decision to elect Welt-Straus as its chairwoman so soon after her arrival indicates that the members were aware of her activities in New York.
-In September 1919, the newspaper Hadshot ha-Arez published a letter in which Welt-Straus wrote about American Jewish women who together with other women took part in the struggle for women’s right to vote in the United States and who were sure that there would be no need for such a struggle in Erez Israel.
+In September 1919, the newspaper Hadshot ha-Arez published a letter in which Welt-Straus wrote about American Jewish women who, together with other women, took part in the struggle for women’s right to vote in the United States and who were sure that there would be no need for such a struggle in [jwa_encyclopdia_glossary:309]Erez Israel[/jwa_encyclopdia_glossary].